Tips from Judges and Past Entrants

-- make sure you have plenty of comparative data and other evidence
+- make sure you have plenty of comparative information, data and other evidence

 - make sure your evidence shows collaboration — don’t focus too much on one individual

 - tell a story about education excellence, not just business as usual.
-That means showing how the positive change your team achieved has created great ongoing results for learners, teachers, their whānau and the community
+That means showing how the positive change your team achieved has enabled success and created great ongoing results for teachers, learners and their whānau and the community

 - make sure it’s clear what your team achieved and what the results were